Background and History

 During the 1958 WSCGA Convention, the announcement was made that the USC “Food Distribution Program” would be offered in the fall of 1959.
 This move marked the beginning of an evolution for the organizations laser focus on creating and supporting continuing educational programs in the Western United States for the grocery industry.
 Also in 1959, the WSCGA changed its name to the Western Association of Food Chains (WAFC).

 Today, the WAFC remains committed to advancing the food industry through education and leadership.
-The core educational programs supported by the WAFC are the USC Food Industry Management Program, the USC Food Industry Management Executive Program and the Retail Management Certificate Program.
+The core educational programs supported by the WAFC are the USC Food Industry Management Program, the USC Food Industry Management Executive Program and the community college Retail Management Certificate Program.

 The USC Food Industry Management (FIM) program focuses on developing high potential employees from retailers, wholesalers, consumer packaged goods companies and third party suppliers.
 Originally a two semester program, today’s 16-week curriculum focuses on integrating the functional areas of the food industry with cutting-edge theory and practical applications needed in today’s dynamic business environment.
 To participate in the FIM program, students must be selected by their company and accepted by the University of Southern California for program participation.
 Since its founding, the WAFC, with the generous donations of food industry companies and individuals, has supported the USC Food Industry Management Program with scholarships in excess of $20 million.